Configuring edge gateways for offline cold chain data caching

 Hash mismatch during cloud sync Payload mutation in transit or timezone drift Enforce UTC-only timestamps.
 Validate SHA-256 server-side before ingestion.
 Reject non-matching payloads.

-Buffer overflow / oldest records dropped Circular eviction triggered by prolonged offline state Increase local NVMe/SD storage.
-Implement strict fail-closed mode if regulatory retention cannot be guaranteed.
+Buffer overflow / oldest records dropped Prolonged offline state exceeds storage budget Increase local NVMe/SD storage allocation.
+Implement fail-closed mode if regulatory retention cannot be guaranteed.

 Sync queue stalls at status=0 Network timeout or mTLS certificate expiry Rotate edge certificates proactively.
 Implement exponential backoff with jitter for retry logic.

-Validation Script: Run a daily integrity audit to verify chronological ordering and hash consistency.
+Run a daily integrity audit to verify chronological ordering and hash consistency:

 bash